tjhickey724/discrete_math/notes/predicate_calculus/covid_examples.md

 Next let's look at how the Predicate Calculus can be used to reason about domains which are not purely mathematical, for example, a medical example.

-Consider the domain $D$ of some group of people, and the following predicates on that domain:
+Consider the domain $D$ of some group of people (perhaps Brandeis students) and the following predicates on that domain:
 * P(x) == x has covid
 * F(x) == x has a fever